PriorGuide: Test-Time Prior Adaptation for Simulation-Based Inference: PriorGuide

 \paragraph{Guided diffusion} We can draw samples from the posterior distribution via the reverse diffusion process using the modified score in \cref{eq:posterior_guidance_decomposition}.
 The first term is the trained score model and the second term estimates how the new prior's influence propagates to time $t$ (guidance term).
 This is a common way to implement a guidance function \citep{chung2023diffusion,song2023pseudoinverse,song2023loss,rissanen2024hunch}, which now depends on the prior ratio.
 The core challenge lies in evaluating the expectation over $\vtheta_0$, which is intractable and requires simulating the reverse SDE.
 To make this tractable, we develop analytical approximations in the following section.

-\paragraph{Ensuring prior coverage} A crucial consideration for stable guidance is ensuring the new prior $q(\vtheta)$ remains within regions adequately covered by the training prior $\pt(\vtheta)$.\footnote{Within this coverage, $q(\vtheta)$ can differ substantially from $\pt(\vtheta)$---for instance, being more concentrated, multimodal, or shifted---enabling meaningful prior adaptation.} If $q(\vtheta)$ assigns significant mass to regions where $\pt(\vtheta)$ has negligible support (\ie, is \emph{out-of-distribution} or OOD;~\citealp{lee2018simple,nalisnick2019deep}), two related issues can arise: (a) in these regions, the learned score $s(\vtheta_t, t, \x)$ is likely a poor representation of the true score, having seen few training examples; and (b) the prior ratio $\ratio(\vtheta) = q(\vtheta)/\pt(\vtheta)$ can become arbitrarily large or ill-defined, destabilizing the guidance mechanism.
-Lack of coverage can be quantified using standard OOD metrics~\citep{lee2018simple,nalisnick2019deep,schmitt2023detecting,huang2024learning}.
+\paragraph{Ensuring prior coverage} A crucial consideration for stable guidance is ensuring the new prior $q(\vtheta)$ remains within regions adequately covered by the training prior $\pt(\vtheta)$.\footnote{Within this coverage, $q(\vtheta)$ can differ substantially from $\pt(\vtheta)$---for instance, being more concentrated, multimodal, or shifted---enabling meaningful prior adaptation.} If $q(\vtheta)$ assigns significant mass to regions where $\pt(\vtheta)$ has negligible support (\ie, is \emph{out-of-distribution} or OOD;~\citealp{lee2018simple,nalisnick2019deep}), two related issues can arise: (a) in these regions, the learned score $s(\vtheta_t, t, \x)$ is likely a poor representation of the true score, as the training set contained few examples in these regions; and (b) the prior ratio $\ratio(\vtheta) = q(\vtheta)/\pt(\vtheta)$ can become arbitrarily large or ill-defined, destabilizing the guidance mechanism.
+Lack of coverage can be quantified using OOD metrics~\citep{lee2018simple,nalisnick2019deep,schmitt2023detecting,huang2024learning}.
 Notably, the requirement that $q(\vtheta)$ should be covered by $\pt(\vtheta)$ is typically not restrictive since the common practice is to train amortized models on broad training priors.
 This diagnostic check is detailed in \cref{app:prior_diagnostic}.